New Patient Information

 Can acupuncture and herbal medicine help me with _________?

 Chinese Medicine treatment is holistic in nature, which means that acupuncture and herbal medicine are able to help people with a very wide range of conditions.
 All health conditions arise from imbalance and dysfunction of one or more body systems.
 By using holistic assessment and treatment methods, the symptoms and the root cause of many conditions can be improved or resolved.
 Visit our conditions treated page to see some of the conditions that we have helped patients with.
-If you still have questions about whether we can help you, the best thing to do is to schedule an appointment and fill out our online forms with the details of your condition.
+If you still have questions about whether we can help you, the best thing to do is to schedule an appointment and fill out our online forms (a few days ahead of your appointment) with the details of your condition.
 If we don't think we can help, we will let you know ahead of time.